Omkar-Pawde/Guess-Number-Mini-Project/README.md

 # Number Guessing Game

-is this game we are going to guess a number in the specific range.
+in this game we are going to guess a number in the specific range.